frankdeepl/frankdeepl-vim/README.md

 ```

 ### 2. Plugin list
-The .vimrc file has been configure some plugins, so this documents show how to download and prepare the plugins.
+The .vimrc file has been configured with some plugins, so this document shows how to download and prepare the plugins.
 The list of plugin:
 ```
 Plugin 'VundleVim/Vundle.vim'